The Importance of an Annual Eye Exam

 - Cataracts: A medical condition where the lens of the eye becomes cloudy over time.
 Cataracts is the most common cause of vision loss in the United States.
 Luckily, vision loss caused by cataracts can be treated.
 Your Pearle Vision optometrist can refer you to a specialist for treatment.

-- Diabetic Eye Disease: A diabetes complication that damages the blood vessels in the retina.
+- Diabetic eye disease: A diabetes complication that damages the blood vessels in the retina.
 People with diabetic retinopathy may not experience any symptoms until vision loss occurs.
 This is the leading cause of blindness in adults.
 Permanent vision loss may occur if untreated.

 At Pearle Vision, our optometrists can administer a series of tests to help detect early signs of these conditions.
 Don’t wait until symptoms begin appearing to visit your eye doctor.
 Early prevention is key to keeping your eyes healthy and your vision clear.

-Other Reasons to See an Optometrist
+Signs You Should See an Optometrist

 If you’re continuously experiencing any of the following eye problems, you should visit your neighborhood Pearle Vision optometrist immediately: